DS4PS/cpp-528-spr-2020/schedule.md

 2. The second will describe the construction of your three neighborhood health indices and their reliability scores.
 3. The third will present descriptive statistics on all of the metrics for all urban census tracts.

+Use common sense when constructing your metrics, and be sure to describe your methodology using R Markdown documents, showing your code for all of the steps.

-Write up your results as an R Markdown document and submit your RMD file and the knitted HML version.
+Write up your results and submit your RMD file and the knitted HML version.

 <a class="uk-button uk-button-primary" href="{{page.canvas.assignment_url}}">SUBMIT LAB</a>